smith8h/flutter-extensions/README.md

-context.isRTL; // returns true if the device is in right-to-left mode context.isLTR; // returns true if the device is in left-to-right mode context.isTablet; // returns if the device is tablet-sized (shortestSide ≥ 600) context.isScreenSmall; // returns if width < 360px (useful for responsive) context.isHighContrast; // returns if device accessibility high contrast is enabled
+context.isRTL; // returns true if the device is in right-to-left mode context.isLTR; // returns true if the device is in left-to-right mode context.isTablet; // returns if the device is tablet-sized (shortestSide ≥ 600) context.isSmallScreen; // returns if width < 360px (useful for responsive) context.isHighContrast; // returns if device accessibility high contrast is enabled context.canPop; // returns true if the navigator can pop context.isAnimationsDisabled; // returns true if system's animations are disabled by the user
 ```

 ### Color extensions